Solo Travel in Puerto Rico

 Puerto Rico does have two other islands nearby; Mona Island (named ‘The Galapagos of the Caribbean’) and Caja de Muertos, known for its turtles, nature reserve, and Pelican Beach.
 This island is one of the most enchanting of Puerto Rico’s natural attractions.
 Take the ferry from Ponce to reach here.

 What To Do in The Evenings in San Juan

-Just walk around Old San Juan to watch live dancing taking place on Friday nights in Plaza Colon, and other squares in the old town.
+If you're what to do in Puerto Rico in the evenings, just walk around Old San Juan to watch live dancing taking place on Friday nights in Plaza Colon and other squares in the old town.
 Just listen out for the clapping and cheering and head to the source to find it.
 Carolina is where you’ll find the clubs.
-It’s a perfectly safe if you want to head to a bar or two alone here.

-Aventuras Tierra Adentro – One for the adventurous GatG, this Puerto Rican company offers all kinds of adrenalin adventure such as canyoning, rock climbing, zip lining or caving adventures in the famous Rio Camuy cave system.
+Aventuras Tierra Adentro – One for the adventurous GatG, this Puerto Rican company offers all kinds of adrenalin adventure tours Puerto Rico such as canyoning, rock climbing, ziplining in Puerto Rico, or caving adventures in the famous Rio Camuy cave system.

-Even if you don’t like rum, a trip to the Barcadi Rum Factory is worth a visit.
-The distillery to the world’s favourite premium spirit brand was opened on the island in 1936 and covers 127 acres of land.
-The $12 tour includes a short movie and a cocktail at the end or you can book a mixology tour instead.
+Even if you don’t like rum, a trip to the Bacardi Rum Factory is worth a visit.
+The distillery of the world’s favourite premium spirit brand was opened on the island in 1936 and covers 127 acres of land.
+The $12 tour of this Puerto Rico tourist attraction includes a short movie and a cocktail at the end or you can book a mixology tour instead.
 Check details and prices

 El Yunque Rainforest – This half-day tour takes you from San Juan to El Yunque.
 You’ll experience the walking trails of this ecosystem, see the waterfall and get a panoramic view of the rainforest from the Yukaho Tower.
 Check prices, dates and availability